-Many people get nervous when they go see a healthcare provider, and that may cause blood pressure to rise.
-This is often called "white-coat" hypertension.
-If this happens to you, your healthcare provider may ask you to take your blood pressure at home several times and report the results.
-There are accurate and easy-to-use blood pressure monitors that you can use at home.
-They are available at a reasonable cost.
+Many people get nervous and their blood pressure increases when they see a healthcare provider.
+This is called "white-coat" hypertension.
+If this happens, the healthcare provider may ask a person to measure their blood pressure at home several times and report the results.
+Simple blood pressure monitors are available at a reasonable cost.

 People may need 24-hour blood pressure monitoring if they have: